kingcons/cl-6502/README.md

 the [Commodore 64](http://en.wikipedia.org/wiki/Commodore_64),
 and [Michael Steil's phenomenal talk](http://media.ccc.de/browse/congress/2010/27c3-4159-en-reverse_engineering_mos_6502.html) at 27C3.

+A few notes on why I'm doing this and the design of the 6502 are [here](http://redlinernotes.com/blog/?p=1421).

 ## Install
 Just git clone this library and make sure the resulting path is on your ```asdf:*central-registry*``` list.
 Hopefully, this will be in Zach Beane's positively delightful [quicklisp](http://quicklisp.org/) "real soon now".
 Start your lisp and then: